stevekm/docker-singularity/README.md

 docker run --privileged --rm -ti stevekm/singularity
 ```

 # Notes

+- The demo Singularity container will be created when the Docker container is run; the `--privileged` argument is required for Docker

+- Inside the Docker container, test the Singularity container by running `/test.sh`

-To run a Docker base image directly:
+- To run a Docker base image directly:

 ```
 docker run --privileged --rm -ti debian:jessie /bin/bash